Strawberry Shortcake: Albums & soundtracks

 Kid Stuff Records released albums based on Strawberry Shortcake in the early 1980s.
 After the 2003 revival, Koch Records issued soundtrack CDs containing music from the TV series and DVDs, as well as one for the film.
 A CD was also released along with a piano book.

 Video games

 The first Strawberry Shortcake video game was produced in 1983 for the Atari 2600.
-No further games based upon the franchise were produced until 20 years later, in 2003, with Strawberry Shortcake: Amazing Cookie Party for PC.
+No further games based on the franchise were produced until 20 years later, in 2003, when Strawberry Shortcake: Amazing Cookie Party was released for PC.
 Since then, games have been published for the Game Boy Advance, PlayStation 2, Nintendo DS, PC, and Mac.
 A standalone plug-and-play game based on Konami's Dance Dance Revolution franchise was also produced.
 In addition, mobile apps for the iOS and Android platforms have been released.

 Controversies

 Penny Arcade

 In 2003, the webcomic Penny Arcade posted an "advertisement" for a fictional computer game, American McGee's Strawberry Shortcake, a parody of the actual computer game American McGee's Alice, a twisted and violent take on Lewis Carroll's works.
 American Greetings took offense to the parody and issued a cease-and-desist letter, to which the authors begrudgingly complied (but not without making their indignation very clear).
 A follow-up strip cites bad timing as a contributing factor to the situation; according to the strip, Holkins and Krahulik were not aware that American Greetings was about to relaunch the Strawberry Shortcake line at that time.

 Some argue that Penny Arcades case was not covered under the fair use doctrine because the use of the characters, in this case, was for satire; they claim that fair use only protects the unauthorized use of copyrighted characters in parodies of the original material, and that satire and parody are totally different concepts.
 Others, however, take the view that parody and satire are equally protected by law.
 Penny Arcade did not intend to offend American Greetings in the comic, but instead American McGee and McFarlane Toys, who collaborated to create a toy line based on a dark and twisted version of The Wonderful Wizard of Oz.

 Various animated television shows, including Futurama ("Saturday Morning Fun Pit"), Drawn Together, Robot Chicken, The Fairly OddParents ("Channel Chasers"), and South Park ("Imaginationland Episode II") have since also parodied or satirized Strawberry Shortcake in various ways.